Rice-fzw/C--_Compiler_Project/README.md

-# SysY Compiler
+# C-- Compiler

-A compiler that translates SysY (a subset of C language) to RISC-V assembly via Koopa IR.
+A compiler that translates C-- (a subset of C language) to RISC-V assembly via Koopa IR.
 This is a course project for PKU Compiler Principles.

 ## Introduction